gosang/gosang.github.io/content/posts/react/authentication/implementing-authentication-in-nextjs-using-better-auth.md

 | Provider | OAuth providers or custom login flows |
 | Middleware | Protects API routes and pages |
 | Token Handling | JWT with automatic refresh and rotation |

+# Setting Up Authentication in Next.js with Better Auth